Understanding SR-22 insurance in Colorado

 SR-22 insurance cost by company for driving without insurance

-GEICO offers the cheapest car insurance after a ticket for driving without insurance at $1,715 per year.
+The cheapest company for car insurance after getting a ticket for driving without insurance is GEICO, with an average rate of $1,715 annually.

 In Colorado, drivers must carry at least the minimum required auto insurance.
 If you don't, you could face fines, higher insurance rates, and the need to file an SR-22.